Stargazing Seasons and Travel Tips

 The Magellanic Clouds are our Milky Way’s neighbouring galaxies and can be seen with the naked eye without a telescope or binoculars.
 All you need is a very dark night sky and there’s one waiting for you at Yandanooka Hall near Mingenew.

 Watching a Supermoon rise is getting more and more popular each year.
-There are three Supermoons this summer!
+Check out our stargazing calendar for Supermoons each year.
 Take a picnic and a great bunch of friends up to the Talc Mine Lookout near Three Springs.
 You’ll be high up with a panoramic view.

-What is that bright “star” on the eastern horizon every morning this autumn?
+What is that bright “star” on the eastern horizon every morning ?
 It’s not a star at all.
 Planet Venus is the brightest object to be seen.
 You’ll also see Saturn!
 Choose your favourite Astrophotography Hot Spot and see what images you can capture.